Understanding Tyre Sidewall Information

 Next in the sequence will be a letter which will refer to the type of construction used within the casing.
 R is for Radial constriction, B is for Bias-ply and D is for Diagonal construction.
 The vast majority of modern tyres are Radial tyres which are made with the cord plies at a 90-degree angle to the direction of travel for additional strength.

 The rim diameter follows the construction letter and simply represents the diameter of the wheel rim in inches.

 The next number in the sequence is the load index which lets you know the maximum load that can be supported when the tyre is fully inflated.
 This is not particularly straightforward as the number is a code which corresponds to a load capacity which can be found in your vehicle documentation or online.
 It is important to know what your load index is as it is a legal requirement to stay within this, plus if you were to exceed the load limit you could damage the tyre and make the car unsafe to drive.
 Additionally, load capacity will decrease as a tyre air pressure reduces so you need to keep your tyres topped up, especially before driving with a heavy load.

 Speed rating follows this and will be a letter between A and Z. Each letter signifies a maximum speed that the tyre is legally approved for - the difference between each letter is roughly 6mph and increases as you go through the alphabet.
-Tyre speed ratings should be matched to the official top speed of your car, so it is important to choose the right speed rating if buying replacements from providers such as Pro Tyre otherwise it could be dangerous to reach high speeds.
+Tyre speed ratings should be matched to the official top speed of your car, so it is important to choose the right speed rating if buying replacements.

-As you can see, there is a lot of important information on the tyre sidewall particularly when it comes to load capacity and speed rating.
+As you can see, there is a lot of important information when it comes to tyre safety and understanding, particularly when it comes to load capacity and speed rating.
 It is vital that you know what these are, especially if you work in a commercial setting and if you plan on replacing your tyres so that you can find suitable ones which will be safe to drive on and maximise the performance of your automobile.